 How to Apply

-If your child is already enrolled in Medicaid, contact your local Single Entry Point (SEP) to start the waiver application process.
+If your child is already enrolled in Health First Colorado, contact your local Single Entry Point (SEP) to start the waiver application process.

-If your child is NOT yet enrolled in Medicaid you can apply now.
+If your child is NOT yet enrolled in Health First Colorado, you can apply now.